gsotirchos/AutoPostprocess-NX-CAM/README.md

  2. Select the machines for which the operations will be exported.
  3. Specify the output folder.

 By pressing OK/Apply a folder structure corresponding to the one in Program Order of the part is generated in the output path.
+In addition 3 screenshots (Iso, XY, XZ) are exported in every configuration folder.
 An example is shown in the following screenshot.

 <p align="center">
   <img src="./images/example_part.png" width="90%">